thegreenwebfoundation/developer-docs/src/index.md

 templateEngineOverride: njk,md
 ---

-# Welcome to The Green Web Foundation's Documentation Site
+# Welcome to Green Web Foundation's Documentation Site

 ## What you'll find here

-This site is a collection of documentation for the open source libraries maintained by The Green Web Foundation.
+This site is a collection of documentation for the open source libraries maintained by [Green Web Foundation](https://www.thegreenwebfoundation.org).
 Here you will find tutorials, guides, and explainers to help you implement our libraries into your solutions.

 ## Libraries

-The Green Web Foundation has built and maintains several libraries.
+[Green Web Foundation](https://www.thegreenwebfoundation.org) has built and maintains several libraries.
 These libraries allow developers to access peer-reviewed carbon estimation calculations, as well as provide interfaces to surface carbon intensity data.

 <div class="">